Alipc598/gatsby-main/README.md

 ```
 ## Usage

-To run the project using vscode:
+To run the project using vscode, open vsvode, load the project folder, go to terminal, enter:

 ```bash
 npm install